National Children's Book Festival: Description

 The National Children's Book Festival aims to provide an opportunity for anyone involved in the process of creating and distributing children's books – writers, publishers, illustrators, book distributors, teachers, psychologists, library specialists, etc. – to meet and discuss the present and future state of children's books publishing, and to outline new directions and forms for increasing children's interest in books and reading.
 The program of the festival every year includes: book bazaars, the promotion of writers and publishing companies, literary duels and competitions, discussions on problems of books for children, exhibitions, performances, concerts, and carnival processions.

-Since 2002, the organizators of the National Children's Book Festival have worked in partnership with similar children's festivals in Serbia, Italy, Germany, Russia, Bosna and Herzegovina, Montenegro and others.
+Since 2002, the organizers of the National Children's Book Festival have worked in partnership with similar children's festivals in Serbia, Italy, Germany, Russia, Bosna and Herzegovina, Montenegro and others.
 In 2006, joint projects were formed with the theatrical foundation Aida, in Verona, Italy.

 The National Children's Book Festival has been a member of the Association of Balkan Festivals of Children's Literature since 2008.